Translated by S. Nathan

 ESCAPING THE SYSTEM

 During one of the seminars, in which we were given the opportunity to discuss directly with Piaget any issues relating to the activity of intelligence, I posed a question that left the master speechless: According to Piagetian theory, cognition reaches maturity during the middle of adolescence, at approximately age 14-15, the age at which the adolescent is capable of activating abstract thought and operating at the abstract level of cognition.
-To my question, what happens after this age, Piaget replied that there is no new level of cognition, but only mechanical/quantitative improvement, such as increased speed of absorption and discharge, and improved proficiency in activating the cognitive process.
+To my question, what happens after this age, Piaget replied that there is no new level of cognition, but only mechanical/quantitative improvement, such as increased speed of absorption and output, and improved proficiency in activating the cognitive process.

 What of the quality of cognition, I persisted.
 What do you mean by the quality of cognition, Piaget inquired.
 I mean by it originality, creativity, intuition, creative imagination, discerning subtleties, in short all qualitative activity that bursts the technical confines of one's own accumulated personal experience.
 I mean the writer who is capable of creating new situations that do not derive from his own personal or collective experience.
 I mean the creative artist who sees ahead of his time, to the point of prophesying future processes of human behavior that could in no way have been predicted, as well as their repercussions, fraught with social and political implications.
-I mean the literary artist whose probing insight into psychological conditions is so profound that no psychologist would have been able to comprehend or predict them through the scientific tools at his disposal.
-Thus Flaubert, in his Madame Bovary was able to understand the complex and intricate workings of a woman's heart despite his total lack of experience with women and despite the rare level of disinterest in the feminine sex that characterized this great artist.
+I mean the literary artist whose probing insight into psychological conditions is so profound that no psychologist could have comprehended them or predicted them through the scientific tools at his disposal.
+Thus Flaubert, in his Madame Bovary, was capable of understanding the complex and intricate workings of a woman's heart despite his total lack of experience with women and despite the rare level of disinterest in the feminine sex that characterized this great artist.
 Thus Mozart was able to produce musical creations of a perfection that knows no equal, with no correcting or rewriting or other creative struggling, directly from his brain to the musical notes on the page, as though the music had been preserved on a tape inserted into his brain by an invisible hand.
 Thus a literary artist such as Dostoyevsky - a name pulled at random from a long list of such names - was able to delve into the subtleties of the human mind so deeply as to provide inspiration for the likes of Nietsche and Freud, who came after him.
-Dostoyevsky did not merely provide inspiration and influence for the science of psychology that became the established, accepted source of rules, criteria, and applications in the field of mental health in the twentieth century.
+Dostoyevsky did not merely provide inspiration and influence for the science of psychology that later became the established, accepted source of rules, criteria, and applications in the field of mental health in the twentieth century.
 Dostoyevsky laid the actual foundations of modern psychological theory.
 This remark is not intended to express an opinion about the quality or validity of this theory, for this is a highly controversial issue still unresolved to this day.

 Yet no one contests the fact that a qualitative intelligence exists that is not a corollary of, and has no connection with the mechanism of cognition.
 Surprisingly enough, I do not mean to attribute any human quality to these geniuses, despite their impressive achievements.
 The fact that the quality of a work is unable to testify to the quality of human character in the great artist proves the absence of any such connection.
 Too often, their human perfection was in reverse correlation to the artistic perfection and quality of their work.

-To be continuedÉ
+To be continued...

 Home